fadden/CiderPress2/README.md

 patent licensing.
 (This is the same license Google uses for the Android Open Source Project.)

-Images are licensed under Creative Commons ShareAlike 4.0 International (https://creativecommons.org/licenses/by-sa/4.0/).
+Images and documentation are licensed under Creative Commons ShareAlike 4.0 International (https://creativecommons.org/licenses/by-sa/4.0/).